krishnasrikard/AutoML-Models-for-Wireless-Signals-Classification-and-effectiveness-against-Adversarial-Attacks/Readme.md

 - All modulation schemes and SNRs of the RadioML dataset are considered for training and testing.

 ## Data
-- RadioML Dataset is split into training and validation dataset with 20% of data for validation.
+- RadioML dataset is split into training and validation datasets with 20% of data for validation.
 - Both training and validation dataset contains samples from all modulation schemes for all SNRs.

 ## Architectures